RecordPoint/RecordPoint.Connectors.SDK/docs/semaphore_lock.md

 ### Action Execution
 The Semaphore Lock Scoped Key Action contains an `ExecuteAsync(...)` method as the invocation point for the action.

-The implementation should utilise data within the provided Connector Configuration and optionally the "Work Type" to produce a locking key.
+The implementation should utilise data within the provided Connector Configuration and optionally the "Work Type" and "Context" to produce a locking key.
+Context can be used to pass additional information such as channel, binary or record, for a more complete picture.

 The logic should be simple and not call external resources in order to reduce the cost & latency of producing a locking key.